pallets-eco/flask-principal/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in Flask-DebugToolbar (not other projects which depend on Flask-DebugToolbar)
+about: Report a bug in Flask-Principal (not other projects which depend on Flask-Principal)
 ---

 <!--
-This issue tracker is a tool to address bugs in Flask-DebugToolbar itself.
+This issue tracker is a tool to address bugs in Flask-Principal itself.
 Please use GitHub Discussions or the Pallets Discord for questions about your own code.